BROADSoftware/HADeploy/README.md

 ## Documentation

-You will find documentation [at this location](https://github.com/BROADSoftware/hadeploy/blob/master/docs/hadeploy.pdf) (TODO: Adjust link)
+You will find documentation [at this location](http://www.hadeploy.com/)

 ## Base principles